thomas4f/mxbmrp2/README.md

 MXBMRP2 leverages the game's plugin system and memory reading to display a customizable HUD in-game.

 ## Features
- - Customizable HUD: Select which data fields to display (rider, bike, track, session, etc.) and position them anywhere on the screen.
+ - **Customizable HUD**: Select which data fields to display (rider, bike, track, session, etc.) and position them anywhere on the screen.
- - Time Tracking: Tracks your actual on-track time, reporting both your per-track/bike time and your overall cumulative time, persisted across sessions.
+ - **Time Tracking**: Tracks your actual on-track time, reporting both your per-track/bike time and your overall cumulative time, persisted across sessions.
- - Discord Rich Presence: Optional integration to broadcast your MX Bikes activity directly to Discord.
+ - **Discord Rich Presence**: Optional integration to broadcast your MX Bikes activity directly to Discord.

 _This plugin is in early development and may contain bugs or incomplete features.
 If you encounter any issues or have suggestions, please report them on the [Issues](https://github.com/thomas4f/mxbmrp2/issues) page.
 Feature- and/or pull requests are also welcome!_